 Just Bakery is a 16-week educational and vocational training program for individuals experiencing significant barriers to employment who have an interest in baking or culinary arts as a career.
 At the beginning of 2018, Just Bakery and Short Stack partnered to open The Storefront for Success, the nonprofit’s first retail bakery.
-Just Bakery also participates in our Organization of the Month program and shares a booth with us at the Madison Night Market, where they sell baked goods and gain exposure.
 Our staff provides practice interviews and ongoing professional development training for each new cohort of students, and we often hire graduates of the program.

 The Justified Anger Coalition, part of the Nehemiah Center for Urban Leadership Development, started in 2014 with a plan of action to address Madison’s “long-standing and harmful racial disparities in social and economic outcomes.”
 Part of that plan includes a Black History course that Short Stack managers take to ensure we continue learning about the history of racial inequity in America.
 We also celebrate Nehemiah and Justified Anger as our Organization of the Month once a year, and we partner together to host racial equity events in Madison.

 Black Woman Heal brings together women from throughout the African diaspora to create safe spaces for them to heal from present and past sexual trauma.
 As part of our partnership with Black Woman Heal, Short Stack has hosted ‘Black Woman Heal Day,’ held various fundraising events, and we honor them as our Organization of the Month once a year.